codeballet/expensify-app/README.md

 The project is designed to be deployed to Heroku.
 In order to deploy to Heroku, you need to:
 1. Create a new project on Heroku.
 2. Define the environment variables for Firebase on Heroku (same as for the `.env` files specified above).
-3. Use git to push the project to Heroku.
+3. Use git to push the project to Heroku with `git push heroku master`.

 ### Deploying elsewhere
 To create a production build with the included Node Express server, run the command: